The Kitchen Facelift Company

 One example: In the past, you might have stored your kitchen knives in a butcher’s block knife organizer

 on the kitchen counter.
-In 2020, you can opt for a butcher’s block knife organizer that’s built into a pullout
+In 2021, you can opt for a butcher’s block knife organizer that’s built into a pull-out

 for your kitchen cabinet, so it’s no longer cluttering up your worktops..